-Most personal injury claims involve negligence, or instances where the responsible party failed to act reasonably or to a certain standard of care with respect to the injured party, such as a pedestrian, bicyclist, another motorist, a consumer, or patient.
+Most personal injury claims involve negligence or instances where the responsible party failed to act reasonably or to a certain standard of care concerning the injured party, such as a pedestrian, bicyclist, another motorist, a consumer, or patient.

-Negligence concerns different aspects or elements that must be proved by the injured claimant, or plaintiff in a lawsuit, by the civil standard of proof by a preponderance of the evidence or that it is more likely than not that the particular element has been proven.
+Certain elements must be proven by the injured claimant, or plaintiff in a lawsuit, by the civil standard of proof by a preponderance of the evidence or that it is more likely than not that the particular element has been proven.